charmoniumQ/PROBE/docs/benchmark_suite/README.md

 TODO: note that fsatrace has a hardcoded limit on the size of the buffer used to store file read/writes.
 If this size is exceeded, the program will exhibit undefined behavior.
 On my system, it crashes with a non-zero exit code but without any message.
 -->
 <!--
+TODO:
-"CDE WARNING (unsupported operation): %s '%s' is a relative path and dirfd != AT_FDCWD\n", -->
+CDE WARNING (unsupported operation): %s '%s' is a relative path and dirfd != AT_FDCWD -->

 <!--
+TODO:
 Active vs passive monitoring
 Reprozip, Sciunit, RR, CDE vs strace, ltrace
 -->